 Operator Fusion: Combining operations into single kernels reduces memory transfers by 3x, delivering 3-5x speedup

-Running AI directly on devices improves privacy, speed, and reliability while reducing costs.
+Running AI directly on local hardware transforms system performance, compliance posture, and operational economics.
+The benefits below demonstrate why on-device AI is shifting from experimental to foundational architecture.
 The benefits below show why on-device AI is becoming the preferred approach for modern applications.

 Cloud AI Problem: Data transmitted → processed on remote servers → vulnerable to breaches, subpoenas, compliance headaches